qoherent/ria-hub-docs/docs/content/.Development/hacking-on-gitea.md

 ## Installing Make

-Gitea makes heavy use of Make to automate tasks and improve development.
+RIA Hub makes heavy use of Make to automate tasks and improve development.
 This guide covers how to install Make.

 ### On Linux